-Many Linux users want to try Arch Linux, but the general notion that Arch is difficult to install and learn stops them.
-When people say, it is โhard,โ they mean it takes effort.
-And theyโre right โ you have to put a little more effort into installing your system, setting everything up, and reading about how to do what you want.
+Many Linux users want to try Arch Linux, but the general notion that it is difficult to install and learn stops them.
+When people say it is “hard,” they mean it takes effort.
+Yes, you have to put a little more blood, sweat, and tears into installing and setting everything up.

 - Preinstallation Notes to Virtualbox and KVM Users